Lighthouse Keeper’s Dog Named Spot Rescued Mailboat in New England Snowstorm

 Spot is credited with saving the captain and the mail boat that night and is buried near the fog bell he loved.
 Over the years as the fog bell was removed, and the grave lay in a place that the many visitors to the lighthouse could not find, in 2004, Spot was given a new marker by Paul Dilger, the Coast Guard commander who resided at the lighthouse.
 The marker read “Spot, The Lighthouse Dog” to remind those of the animal’s heroic efforts.

-On a special note, our family’s dog has been with us for over eight years, and her name is Spot.
+On a special note, our family’s dog has been with us for over ten years, and her name is Spot.
 Love her!

 Exploring Owls Head Lighthouse and Nearby Rockland, in Maine